 - Once your online application is submitted you will be able to access and print the Health Professional Report (HPR) form.
 If your reason for applying for Special Consideration relates to your health, a Health Professional Report (HPR) form is the preferred document for submission.
 If using the HPR form, this must be completed and signed by the appropriate Health Professional in support of your circumstances, usually during an appointment, so be sure to take this with you and ask for it to be completed and signed.
 You must then submit your HPR form or Statutory Declaration and any other supporting documentation within five working days of lodging your online application.
-A scanned copy of the completed HPR form must be submitted online via my.unimelb.
+A scanned copy of all supporting documentation must be submitted online via my.unimelb.
 For more information, see the ask.unimelb FAQ Special Consideration Overview.

-Once you have submitted your application for Special Consideration for your short-term circumstances, you must then submit either a Health Professional Report or a statutory declaration with supporting documentation.
+Once you have submitted your application for Special Consideration for short-term circumstances, you must then submit either a Health Professional Report or a statutory declaration with supporting documentation.

-- Statutory Declaration: In situations where your application is not based on medical or psychological grounds, and there is no independent person who can either verify or comment on the circumstances affecting your studies, you can make a Statutory Declaration.
+- If there is no independent person who can either verify or comment on the circumstances affecting your studies, you must supply a statutory declaration.
 Lack of independent verification of your situation or evidence outlining the impact is likely to affect the outcome of your Special Consideration application.